 What is Passivation?

 As a post-fabrication method, passivation is intended to maximize the natural corrosion resistance of stainless steel.
-Stainless steel is a steel alloy that contains a minimum of 10.5% chromium content by mass and along with a number of other alloys.
+Stainless steel is a steel alloy that contains a minimum of 10.5% chromium content by mass and a number of other alloys.
 When stainless steel is newly formed it needs to be cleaned of lubricants, oils, greases and other substances used in its fabrication.
 Once the steel has been cleaned it must be passivated.
 Passivation is a process that treats metal surfaces with an acid solution to make the surface corrosion resistant.

 The term ‘passive’ refers to how steel becomes ‘unreactive’ i.e., passive to atmospheric conditions by removing the free iron from the surface that causes corrosion.
 Once treated with an acid solution, slowly and naturally a passive layer develops on the surface of the steel as the chromium at the surface reacts with oxygen in the air to produce chromium oxide.
 The molecular layer of chromium oxide provides a barrier to prevent oxygen and moisture from reaching the iron underneath that would otherwise rust if oxygen and moisture contact the iron.